Ahmedelsa3eed/Client-Server-Socket-Programming/README.md

 # Client Server with Socket Programming in C/C++

 ## Introduction
-Useing sockets to implement a simple web client that communicates with a web server using a restricted subset of HTTP.
+Using sockets to implement a simple web client that communicates with a web server using a restricted subset of HTTP.

 ## Technologies
 - Socket Programming in C